 After studying graphic design (ETSU), business (Tusculum College), and biblical & theological studies (Amridge University), he attended graduate school at Duke University where he received his M.Div.
 (Master of Divinity) in theology.
 Bill completed his D.Min.
-(Doctor of Ministry) at George Fox University in semiotics and future studies, under his lead mentor Dr. Leonard Sweet.
+(Doctor of Ministry) at Portland Seminary in semiotics and future studies, under his lead mentor Dr. Leonard Sweet.
 His research focus centered on cultural linguistics and the dialogic formation of Christian identity in American consumer iCulture.

-Bill also serves as a dissertation advisor and second reader for assigned doctoral candidates at George Fox University.
+Bill also serves as a dissertation advisor and second reader for assigned doctoral candidates at Portland Seminary.
 He is an ordained Elder in The United Methodist Church, who believes that everyone is welcome at God's table.
 He and his wife Traci have three wonderful kids — Tyler, Allison, and JC.